lmriccardo/fraudolent-transaction-classification/README.md

 While, in Identity table variables are identity information - network connection information (IP, ISP, Proxy, etc) and digital signature (UA/browser/os/version, etc) associated with transactions. `id01` to `id11`are numerical features for identity, which is collected by Vesta and security partners such as device rating, ip_domain rating, proxy rating, etc. All of these are not able to elaborate due to security. `DeviceType` is the type of the device used to pay (`nan`, `mobile`, `desktop`), while `DeviceInfo` describes the type of devices used like SAMSUNG, HUAWEILDN and LG, etc.

+In total the dataset has 590540 entires per 434 features.

 ---

 ## Machine Learning Pipeline